anggaGPS/Web-App-Builder/Picture/README.md

-# Display attaachment in wep app builder for arcgis
+# Display attaachment in web app builder for arcgis